Salmon Cabbage Yogurt Traybake

 • Mustard Twist: Stir 1 tsp Dijon mustard into the yogurt sauce for a slightly sharper flavour.

-• Lemon Herb: Add a handful of fresh parsley and a squeeze of lemon juice to the yogurt mix before baking.
+• Lemon Herb: Add a squeeze of lemon juice to the yogurt mix before baking.